semprunl/fe-interview/README.md

 toy exercises, but we really would like to get an idea of how you build code on a day-to-day basis.

-You can submit the code in any way that is convenient for you - you can email us a tarball, a pointer to download your code from somewhere or just a pointer to a source control repository.
-In your submission, you should include:
+When it comes to the submission of the code, please send us alink to a source control repository, which should include:

  - The code and what ever is required to run it.
 You can assume that this will __run on some *nix like operating system__ and will have a